uswds/uswds-gulp/README.md

 cp node_modules/uswds-gulp/gulpfile.js gulpfile-uswds.js
 ```

 We use autoprefixer for maximum browser compatibility.
-To ensure you're targeting
-the correct browsers we use a `.browserslistrc` file. **If you don't already
-have one** copy the provided one into your root directory:
+To ensure you're targeting the correct browsers we use a `.browserslistrc` file. **If you don't already have one** copy our file to your current directory (the project root):

 ```bash
 cp node_modules/uswds-gulp/.browserslistrc .